Skip to content

 Confidentiality

 Additionally, you and your partners may wish to keep the terms of the profit share agreement confidential.
-This is especially important if one or more partners is part of other businesses which operate in the same industry.
+This is especially important if one or more partners are part of other businesses which operate in the same industry.
 Such a clause usually survives the termination of the agreement.

 Do I Need a Profit Share Agreement?